30 Children’s Books to Celebrate Black History Month (Chinese / English)

 我有一个梦想 / Martin’s Big Words: The Life of Dr. Martin Luther King, Jr.

 我有一个梦想 begins during Dr. Martin Luther King Jr.’s childhood when he sees a “WHITE ONLY” sign with his mother and learns about segregation.
 Growing up, Dr. King attends church and learns that God loves everyone the same.
 He becomes a minister like his father and feels hope for the future.
-The books takes us through his peaceful protests and “I have a dream” speech and ends with mention of his unfortunate death.
+The book takes us through his peaceful protests and “I Have a Dream” speech and ends with his unfortunate death.

 陶工戴夫:藝術家,詩人,奴隸 / Dave the Potter: Artist, Poet, Slave

 This Caldecott Honor and Coretta Scott King award-winning book celebrates the life of Dave Drake.
-Known as “Dave the Potter,” he carved beautiful poems in pottery while he was enslaved.
+Known as “Dave the Potter,” he carved beautiful poems in pottery during his enslavement.

 自由的苹果 / An Apple for Harriet Tubman